Clivey1234/comfyui-3DVideoEffects/README.md

 python -m pip install -r requirements.txt

-**In the comfyui manager install ComfyUI-GIMM-VFI**  as well as the other mnissing nodes.
-THe GIMM one wont appear as a missing node, so install it via the manager
+**In the comfyui manager install the missing nodes** If the Ease In Out node causes and error, it maybe because you downloaded the older workflow, in which case install the **ComfyUI-GIMM-VFI** from the comfy manager and restart comfy